tsinghua-fib-lab/UrbanDiT/README.md

 Then please create a folder named `experiments` to record the training process: `mkdir experiments`

-### Stage-1: Pre-training
-We provide the scripts under the folder `./scripts/`.
 You can train UrbanDiT as the following examples:

 ```
 python train_one_step.py --dataset your_training_dataset --batch_ratio 1.0 --norm_type standard --machine your_machine --time_patch 1 --stride 2 --t_patch_len 2  --is_prompt 1    --learning_rate 1e-4 --diffusion_steps 500 --num_inference_steps 20 --pred_len 12 --his_len 12